|

 the first branch splits off for

-Heath.
-The three other lines emerge to the surface after Kenmore.
+Heath St. The three other lines emerge to the surface after Kenmore.
 The

 longest route extends all the way out to